You say the hill's too steep to climb

 And I'll climb

-That hill in my own way.
+The hill in my own way

-Just wait a while for the right day.
+Just wait a while, for the right day

-Fearlessly the idiot faced the crowd
+Fearlessly the idiot faced the crowd, smiling

-Merciless the magistrate turns 'round
+Merciless, the magistrate turns 'round, frowning

-And who's the fool who wears the crown?
+And who's the fool who wears the crown

-In your own way
+Go down in your own way

-And every day is the right day
+And everyday is the right day

-And as you rise above the fear-lines in his brow
+And as you rise above the fear lines in his BROW

 Fearless song meanings

-84 Comments
+96 Comments

 sort form View by: